 Canyon Overlook trail

 The Canyon Overlook Trail is a short one-mile trip that begins near the Zion-Mount Carmel Tunnel, gives you the best views of the Zion National Park.
 The canyon overlook trail will be a short hike but worth the while.

-The most incredible hike in the Zion National Park is the Angels Landing.
+The most incredible hike in Zion National Park is the Angels Landing.
 Here you can get the most splendid 360-degree view of the park.
-The best way to see Zion National Park is by hiking the Angels Landing.

 One of the most strenuous hikes begins at the Grotto bus stop.
-The Angels Landing Trail is about 5.6 miles hike, which requires 4 hours to cover the 1640 feet of elevation.
-The trek could be quite strenuous, especially if done during summers.
+The Angels Landing Trail is about a 5.6-mile hike, which requires 4 hours to cover the 1640 feet of elevation.
+The trek could be quite strenuous, especially if done during summer.

-As for hiking, the Angels Landing trail is considered difficult but has to be attempted as it is the best way to see Zion National Park with a 360-degree view.
+As for hiking, the Angels Landing trail is considered difficult but has to be attempted as it is the with a 360-degree view.